Lay an egg … Lay an egg … Lay an egg …

 between our aims and our actions.

-When learning communities are obliged to demonstrate efficiency in reaching as many externally-defined milestones as quickly as possible, they must be in command & control mode, in order to fast-track measurable growth.
-Educators are acclaimed for their ability to divert learners past potentially imperfect and unpremeditated interactions that are mud on the wheels of progress.
+When learning communities are obliged to demonstrate efficiency in reaching as many externally-defined milestones as quickly and as competitively as possible, educators must be in perpetual command & control mode to fast-track measurable growth.
+This is the era in which great teachers are recognized for their ability to divert learners past potentially imperfect and unpremeditated interactions that are mud on the wheels of progress.

 But these unplanned interactions are precisely the conditions that call for the exercise of the competencies (judgment, focused effort, resourcefulness, reflectiveness, accountability for consequences) that social integration and individual agency are made of.